-- KNIME Explorer: Overview of the available workflows and workflow groups in the active KNIME workspaces, i.e. your local workspace as well as KNIME Servers. - Workflow Coach: Lists node recommendations based on the workflows built by the wide community of KNIME users.
+- KNIME Explorer: Overview of the available workflows and workflow groups in the active KNIME workspaces, i.e. your local workspace, KNIME Servers, and your personal KNIME Hub space. - Workflow Coach: Lists node recommendations based on the workflows built by the wide community of KNIME users.
 It is inactive if you don't allow KNIME to collect your usage statistics. - Node Repository: All nodes available in core KNIME Analytics Platform and in the extensions you have installed are listed here.
-The nodes are organized by categories but you can also use the search box on the top of the node repository to find nodes. - Workflow Editor: Canvas for editing the currently active workflow. - Node Description: Description of a selected node (in the Workflow Editor or Node Repository). - Outline: Overview of the currently active workflow. - Console: Shows execution messages indicating what is going on under the hood. - A more detailed explanation of the different views in the KNIME Workbench is provided in the KNIME Workbench Guide, as well as on the introductory video The KNIME Workbench.
+The nodes are organized by categories but you can also use the search box on the top of the node repository to find nodes. - Workflow Editor: Canvas for editing the currently active workflow. - Description: Description of the currently active workflow, or a selected node (in the Workflow Editor or Node Repository). - Outline: Overview of the currently active workflow. - Console: Shows execution messages indicating what is going on under the hood. - A more detailed explanation of the different views in the KNIME Workbench is provided in the KNIME Workbench Guide, as well as on the introductory video The KNIME Workbench.